 Any time an Analysts' Note refers to a charity's Audited Financial Statements or IRS tax form, CharityWatch encourages interested donors to obtain a copy of the referenced documents so that they may view the information in context.
 Please contact the charity directly to request a copy of any referenced document.
 Charity tax forms and audits may also be obtained from a number of online databases.
 For a list of sources, please visit our LINKS page.

-Whenever practicable, CharityWatch obtains consolidated audited financial statements that include all of the entities of a charity.
-Such an audit eliminates related party transactions among related groups, and allows us to determine how efficiently an organization is operating on the whole.
+Whenever practicable, CharityWatch obtains audited consolidated financial statements that include all of the entities of a nonprofit.
+Such an audit eliminates transactions among related entities, and allows us to determine how efficiently an organization is operating on the whole.
 In the case of the ACLU, its local affiliates are separate legal entities whose financial activities are not included in its consolidated financial reporting.

 According to the ACLUF consolidated audit of March 31, 2017 (Note 1, Organization):